-Learn why a strong personal brand is not only important to help you create a more successful online course business, but also essential nowadays due to SEO (Search Engine Optimization) reasons.
+Learn how to create a strong personal brand, and why it is not only important to help you create a more successful online course business, but also essential nowadays due to SEO (Search Engine Optimization) reasons.

 This post is part of a series of free in-depth guides on all topics related to online course creation.